vivid-inc/ash-ra-template/README.md

 ### Along the Path to Version 1.0 and Beyond

 #### Next:
+- New default syntax: `<( )>`. `<(= )>` as `(vivid.art/emit)`.
 - Replace special with https://github.com/IGJoshua/farolero for conditions and restarts.
-- New default syntax: `<( )>` with implicit `do`. `<(= )>` as `(vivid.art/emit)`.
-- Instead of the painfully slow ShimDandy sandbox, offer class loader isolation and dependency resolution as an option.
-With :dependencies, the caller declares the Clojure runtime version as a dep and any other deps needed; without, the Clojure env is used as-is.
-Move :dependencies processing to vivid/art-cli project.
 - `(include)` and `(yield)` -like content inclusion/nesting mechanisms.
 One simple and one complicated exemplar.

 #### Considerations, further out:
+- Demonstrate integration with Ring.
+- Sufficient error reporting.
+- Heavy testing of quote nesting and escaping, Clojure reader, Clojure comments.
 - Allow for parallel execution, as a non-functional requirement.
 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.
-- cmd-line: Ability to list rendered file paths without writing à la `--dry-run`
 - Provide access to execution context from within the evaluation environment: (render) args.
-The evaluation stack starting from the page through to the current (yield).
-It's currently called `*render-context*` but is untested.
+The evaluation stack starting from the page through to the current (yield). `user/*render-context*`
 - Infer sensible defaults that can be customized via overrides.
-- Heavy testing of quote nesting and escaping, Clojure reader, Clojure comments.
-- Sufficient error reporting.
 - ClojureScript.
 - How to achieve fast runtime performance, fast development & testing feedback loop.
 - Sign releases.
+- CLI: Option to re-render templates only when newer than their output files.
+- CLI: Ability to list rendered file paths without writing à la `--dry-run`
 - Explain the value of ART.
 Compare and contrast with other templating systems.
 Emphasize symbolic computation, and the importance of providing native idioms at each point along the value chain, for example a web-based production workflow where professionals handle HTML and CSS.
 - Delimiter escaping rules.
 - Java policies, to make it possible to execute untrusted / unknown code within templates.